-- submitting milestone progress reports and required evidence for funding acquittal;
+- submitting milestone progress reports and required evidence when milestones have been met;

-- advising the department in advance of key milestones and providing opportunities for public communication of these milestones;
+- advising the Department in advance of key milestones including but not limited to architect appointment, design completion, sod turn and construction completion and providing opportunities for public communication of these milestones;

-- site inspections, meetings and teleconferences with department staff or representatives if required; and
+- attending site inspections, meetings and teleconferences with Department staff or representatives if required; and

-- production of building contracts, receipts and/or invoices when requested.
+- providing copies of building contracts, receipts and/or invoices when requested.

-Successful applicants must contact the department immediately if they will not meet the timeframes for project delivery.
-Applicants will be required to complete a variation form providing detailed evidence that explains the reason for the delay and demonstrates that the project will be completed within the additional time requested.
+Successful applicants must contact the Department immediately upon identifying that they may not meet the timeframes for project delivery.
+Applicants will be required to complete a variation form providing detailed evidence that explains the reason for the delay and demonstrates how the project will be completed within the additional time requested.

-For grants provided under the Minor Capital Works Fund, you will need to obtain approval for the additional approved places before submitting your Acquittal Report.
+For all grants provided under the Major Capital Works Fund, you will need to obtain approval for the additional approved places within 12 months of project completion.

-All successful applicants are required to submit an Acquittal Report to the department.
-The Acquittal Report must be signed and dated by two authorised representatives and include the following information
+All successful applicants are required to complete the following requirements and submit a Final Works Report to the Department to acquit their funding.
+The Final Works report must be signed and dated by two authorised representatives and include the following information

 - certificate of final completion;